 - Circuit Clerk

-In 2016, there was an estimated number of 135,500 jobs for Court Clerk in 2016 (in the United States).
+In 2016, there was an estimated number of 135,500 jobs for Court Clerk in 2016 (in the United States for Court Clerk.
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,700 new jobs for Court Clerk by 2026.
 Due to new job openings and attrition, there will be an average of 12,600 job openings in this field each year.

 The states with the most job growth for Court Clerk are Vermont, Utah, and Texas.
 Watch out if you plan on working in Maryland, Alaska, or New Jersey.
 These states have the worst job growth for this type of profession.

 Court Clerks who work in Washington, New York, or Alaska, make the highest salaries.

 How much do Court Clerks make in each U.S. state?